Ms. Zamzam Saleh AlRakaf, Kuwait

 Dr. Stover has been granted numerous patents for desalination methods and devices.
 He was corecipient of the European Desalination Society’s Sidney Loeb award for outstanding innovation.
 He has served on the board of directors of the International Desalination Association since 2011.

-Dr. Stover has a doctorate degree in Chemical Engineering from the University of California at Berkeley and a Bachelor’s degree in Chemical Engineering from the University of Texas at Austin.
+Dr. Stover was awarded a Ph.D. in Chemical Engineering by the University of California, Berkeley, in 1996.
+He also earned a B.S. in Chemical Engineering at the University of Texas, Austin, in 1986.